OpenCV: History

 The first alpha version of OpenCV was released to the public at the IEEE Conference on Computer Vision and Pattern Recognition in 2000, and five betas were released between 2001 and 2005.
 The first 1.0 version was released in 2006.
 A version 1.1 "pre-release" was released in October 2008.

 The second major release of the OpenCV was in October 2009.
 OpenCV 2 includes major changes to the C++ interface, aiming at easier, more type-safe patterns, new functions, and better implementations for existing ones in terms of performance (especially on multi-core systems).
 Official releases now occur every six months and development is now done by an independent Russian team supported by commercial corporations.

-In August 2012, support for OpenCV was taken over by a non-profit foundation OpenCV.org, which maintains a developer and user site.
+In August 2012, support for OpenCV was taken over by a non-profit foundation, OpenCV.org, which maintains a developer and user site.

 In May 2016, Intel signed an agreement to acquire Itseez, a leading developer of OpenCV.

-In July 2020, OpenCV announced and began a Kickstarter campaign for the OpenCV AI Kit, a series of hardware modules and additions to OpenCV supporting Spatial AI.